Notice of nomination solicitation.

 1. Nominations by traditional religious leaders: Nominations must be submitted with the nominator's original signature and daytime telephone number.
-The nominator must explain that he or she is a traditional religious leader.
+The nominator must explain that he or she meets the definition of traditional religious leader.

 2. Nominations by Indian tribes or Native Hawaiian organizations: Nominations must be submitted on official tribal or organization letterhead with the nominator's original signature and daytime telephone number.
 The nominator must be the official authorized by the tribe or organization to submit nominations in response to this solicitation.
 The nomination must include a statement that the nominator is so authorized.